Interpreting Questionnaire Results

 - Instructors tend to focus on negative comments.
 Be sure to also acknowledge those things that students believe are good about instruction and the course.

 - Students often write comments when they have a strong opinion about the course or instructor, so compare written feedback against the numerical results to place comments in the context of the class as a whole.
 For example, while a written comment might indicate one student believed evaluation practices were unfair, numerical results might indicate that the class as a whole felt otherwise.
 Likewise, a single comment might be very positive in nature, but the numerical rating on a related item might suggest that an element of the course or instruction could be improved.

 - Look for repeated patterns in written comments and consider whether or not comments are mostly positive or negative.
 You might find it helpful to group comments into categories.
 Remember that multiple comments about one aspect of courses and teaching--for example, instructor enthusiasm--should be viewed as a single point of interest, not as multiple concerns on affirmations from multiple students.
 This Comments Analysis Worksheet, developed by McGill University, may be of help.

 - Even though an idea in a comment might only be mentioned once, do not automatically discount it.
 It may reflect the view of students from a marginalized demographic that are challenged by basic assumptions we make about the nature of teaching and instruction.

 - When written comments and ratings results align, comments can be a particularly valuable source of information for how to introduce changes into instruction and improvement.
-Discussing the comments with a trusted colleague, your Chair, or member of the Teaching Support Centre can help to foster new ideas for moving forward with instruction and course design.
+Discussing the comments with a trusted colleague, your Chair, or member of the Centre for Teaching and Learning can help to foster new ideas for moving forward with instruction and course design.

 - Comments can help instructors separate concerns about instruction from elements of the course that instructors have no control over, such as scheduling, how often the course is offered, and class size.
 The latter type of comments can be brought to the attention of Chairs and Deans.